Man cannot live by bread alone…

 This year, my friends will be the year that we tackle vegan meals with a little more preparedness.
 I am not AT ALL suggesting that cooking and eating should become our primary focus during Lent.

-But dinner must still get served, families still need to eat, and if I can eliminate at least one “green beans in tomato sauce “ meal or “okra in tomato sauce” meal or “any vegetable in tomato sauce” meal, then my mission will have been accomplished.
+But dinner must still get served, families still need to eat, and if I can eliminate at least one “green beans in tomato sauce “meal or “okra in tomato sauce” meal or “any vegetable in tomato sauce” meal, then my mission will have been accomplished.

-It might also minimize the whining of the young ones and their despair when they ask what is for dinner only to discover that it is yet another “vegetable in tomato sauce” variation.
+It might also minimize the whining of the young ones and their despair when they ask what is for dinner, only to discover that it is yet another “vegetable in tomato sauce” variation.

 Meet My Cookbook Collection

 I have been reading vegan cookbooks for years.
-Actually, I love reading cookbooks in general and have a decent collection for a confirmed foodie.
+Actually, I love reading cookbooks and have a decent collection for a confirmed foodie.
 Vegan cookbooks are more of a necessity than a joy.
 I think of them as “tools for the unwilling vegan cook.”
 Other than the fasts during Lent, preceding Christmas, the fast of the Apostles, and the fast for the Holy Virgin Saint Mary, there are the weekly Wednesday and Friday fasts throughout the year (except for the 50 days after Easter when the Church abstains from ALL fasts).

 Safe to say, I have read my share of vegan cookbooks to find new recipes for the 100+ days of the year when vegan dinners are served in my household.